MineiToshio/Personal-Page/README.md

 - I18n.
 - Offline access with PWA.
 - Integration with Disqus to comment blog posts.
-- Integration with Google Analytics.
+- Integration with Google Analytics & Fullstory.

 Dev features: